Chapters > British Columbia > Local Network > Vancouver Island South Network

 PAST EVENTS

-The RAIC Vancouver Island South Network presents: Public Art in Public Places – A Victoria discussion of public art opportunities and issues.
+The RAIC Vancouver Island South Network held an event: Public Art in Public Places – A Victoria discussion of public art opportunities and issues.

-This will be a public gathering, organized and sponsored by the Royal Architectural Institute of Canada, Vancouver Island South Chapter, and hosted by the Wentworth Villa, Architectural Heritage Museum.
-It will provide an RAIC learning session for architects.
+This was a publicgathering, organized and sponsored by the Royal Architectural Institute of Canada, Vancouver Island South Chapter, and hosted by the Wentworth Villa, Architectural Heritage Museum.

 Please note that we intend for the event to be video recorded, for later broadcasting on the Shaw/Rogers Spotlight community TV Channel, and for later on-line public access.